-In this lecture you will hear from Professor Tom Shakespeare – a leading disability expert in the UK and Europe – about his ground-breaking research with people with disabilities and support workers in the UK.
-He will talk about how new models of social care, that facilitate greater flexibility and freedom, empower people with disability while presenting new risks to workers as support work becomes increasingly insecure.
+In this lecture Professor Tom Shakespeare – a leading disability expert in the UK and Europe – discussed his ground-breaking research with disabled people and support workers in the UK.
+He talked about how new models of social care, that facilitate greater flexibility and freedom, can empower people with disability while also presenting new risks to workers as support work becomes increasingly insecure.

 Professor Shakespeare’s research is of particular relevance to Australia.
 Because of the introduction to the NDIS, the disability workforce is one of the fastest growing sectors in Australia, and is becoming increasing casualised.
 At the same time, through individualised funding packages, people with disability now have unprecedented choice and control over the services and supports they receive.

-The lecture will conclude with comments from leading activists from the sector commenting on the relevance of the UK’s experience for Australia.
+The lecture concluded with comments from Dr George Taleporos (Summer Foundation) and Professor David Hayward (Future Social Service Institute) commenting on the relevance of the UK’s experience for Australia.

-Tom Shakespeare is visiting Australia as a guest of the Centre of Research Excellence in Disability and Health and the Melbourne Disability Institute.
+Tom Shakespeare visited Australia as a guest of the Centre of Research Excellence in Disability and Health and the Melbourne Disability Institute in July 2018, presenting public talks at the University of Melbourne, University of Sydney and University of NSW.

 About Professor Shakespeare